-Building Rural Broadband Success Through Partnership: A Case Study of Barry Electric Cooperative
+Building Rural Broadband Success: A case study of partnership with Pinnacle Telecom and Barry Electric Cooperative

 Expanding quality broadband access to all parts of rural America has become a critical public policy objective for the U.S. Broadband access is now considered a critical utility, equal to electricity or water, for any community, giving it a chance to participate and thrive in the global economy.
 Increasingly, rural electric cooperatives are seen as a necessary participant to help achieve this important objective.

 Many years ago, the staff of Barry Electric Cooperative (BEC) of Cassville, Missouri began hearing from their members about the lack of quality broadband in their service territory.
 Some were unfortunately still using dial-up technology to access the Internet.
 BEC also noticed an increasing number of their peer electric cooperatives were building broadband networks.
 After some extensive study, and with the help of Finley Engineering, BEC decided to embark on an ambitious journey – one that would eventually bring that desired broadband Internet to their rural communities.

 The Journey Begins

 BEC’s broadband journey began with a feasibility study conducted by Finley, an important first step for any new broadband project.
 The results of the study were favorable, so BEC embarked on developing a plan to launch service to its entire service territory, which serves 6,700 members and operates 1,100 miles of electricity lines.
 BEC decided to launch a new broadband brand for the service, calling it goBEC.